aba4gamer/Cutscene-Maker/README.md

 # Custcene Maker
+Tool that helps you making cutscene for Super Mario Galaxy 2.
 README in progress.
 If you can't run the app install .NET 9 but I think actually it's not mandatory.

 To do: